wojtekcz/DigitNN/Pods/Upsurge/README.md

 ### Arrays and vector operations

-Upsurge defines the `ValueArray` class to store a one-dimensional collection of values. `ValueArray` is very similar to Swift's `Array` but it is optimized to reduce unnecessary memory allocation.
+All of Upsurge's linear (1-dimensional) operations can be performed on anything that conforms to `LinearType`.
+Swift's built-in arrays and array slices conform to `LinearType`, of course.
+But Upsurge also defines the `ValueArray` class to store a one-dimensional collection of values. `ValueArray` is very similar to Swift's `Array` but it is optimized to reduce unnecessary memory allocation.
 These are the most important differences:
 * Its instances have a fixed size defined on creation.
 When you create a `ValueArray` you can define a capacity `var a = ValueArray<Double>(capacity: 100)` and then append elements up to that capacity. **Or** you can create it with specific elements `var a: ValueArray = [1.0, 2.0, 3.0]` but then you can't add any more elements after.
 * It is a class.
 That means that creating a new variable will only create a reference and modifying the reference will also modify the original.
 For instance doing `var a: ValueArray = [1, 2, 3]; var b = a` and then `b[0] = 5` will result in `a` being `[5, 2, 3]`.
 If you want to create a copy you need to do `var b = ValueArray(a)` or `var b = a.copy()`.
 * You **can** create an uninitialized `ValueArray` by doing `var a = ValueArray<Double>(capacity: n)` or `var a = ValueArray<Doube>(count: n)`.
 This is good for when you are going to fill up the array yourself.
 But you can also use `var a = ValueArray(count: n, repeatedValue: 0.0)` if you do want to initialize all the values.